Google Chrome: Security

 Chrome periodically retrieves updates of two blacklists (one for phishing and one for malware), and warns users when they attempt to visit a site flagged as potentially harmful.
 This service is also made available for use by others via a free public API called "Google Safe Browsing API".

 Chrome uses a process-allocation model to sandbox tabs.
 Using the principle of least privilege, each tab process cannot interact with critical memory functions (e.g. OS memory, user files) or other tab processes – similar to Microsoft's "Protected Mode" used by Internet Explorer 9 or greater.
 The Sandbox Team is said to have "taken this existing process boundary and made it into a jail".
 This enforces a computer security model whereby there are two levels of multilevel security (user and sandbox) and the sandbox can only respond to communication requests initiated by the user.
 On Linux sandboxing uses the seccomp mode.

 In January 2015, TorrentFreak reported that using Chrome when connected to the internet using a VPN can be a serious security issue due to the browser's support for WebRTC.

 On September 9, 2016, it was reported that starting with Chrome 56, users will be warned when they visit insecure HTTP websites to encourage more sites to make the transition to HTTPS.

-On December 4, 2018, Google announced its Chrome 71 release with new security features, including a built-in ad featuring system.
+On December 4, 2018, Google announced its Chrome 71 release with new security features, including a built-in ad-blocking system.
 In addition, Google also announced its plan to crack down on websites that make people involuntarily subscribe to mobile subscription plans.

 On September 2, 2020, with the release of Chrome 85, Google extended support for Secure DNS in Chrome for Android.
-DNS-over-HTTPS (DoH), was designed to improve safety and privacy while browsing the web.
-Under the update, Chrome automatically switches to DNS-over-HTTPS (DoH), if the current DNS provider supports the feature.
+DNS-over-HTTPS (DoH) was designed to improve safety and privacy while browsing the web.
+Under the update, Chrome automatically switches to DNS-over-HTTPS (DoH) if the current DNS provider supports the feature.